kartikkunwar/bizarre-fog-8734/README.md

 ## Description

-- To create something challenging and expirience how to produce a website.
+- To create something challenging and experience how to produce a website and to maintain the admin panel as well.
--You can watch variety of movies ans tv shows online and register yourself as an user.
+- You can explore varierty of clothes and can be part of happy customer by aunthenticating yourself to ONE-STOP.
 - Learned how to implement React and its components.

 ### Tech Stack